-Updated on 01-February-2016 at 11:47 AMThis article covers basic information about working with relative and. absolute link paths, and describes when it is appropriate to use each type of path when linking content in web pages.
+Updated on 20-October-2016 at 10:16 AMThis article covers basic information about working with relative and. absolute link paths, and describes when it is appropriate to use each type of path when linking content in web pages.

 Linking with relative and absolute links